King of Italy: Interregnum (527–578)

-Kingdom of the Lombards (568–814)
+Kingdom of the Lombards (568–756)

 The Lombards under Alboin established their kingdom in the extreme north of Italy in 568, gradually pushing the Byzantine Romans back from the peninsula until only the Exarchate of Ravenna remained under Roman control.
-This finally fell in the 750s, with the Lombards gaining control of the whole of the peninsula.
+This finally fell in the 750s, with the Lombards gaining control of most of the peninsula.
 The last Lombard King of Italy, Desiderius, was deposed by his son-in-law Charlemagne, who folded it into the larger Carolingian Empire, which evolved over time into the Holy Roman Empire.